The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Results and discussion

 where $k$ is the number of free parameters, $N_{\rm data}$ is the number of data points, and $\hat{\mathcal{L}}$ is the maximum likelihood of the candidate models.
 The relative probability of a model M with BIC compared to the most likely model $\textrm{M}^{*}$ with $\textrm{BIC}^{*}$ is

 where $f_{\rm cand}$ is the weighted fraction of candidate models in the MCMC chain.
-In terms of free parameters $k$ we have the free lens galaxy model parameters + 2 for the source position.
-Because we calculate the flux limit that is specific for each model class and which we use to select candidate models, we count the source intensity as an additional free parameter and the image amplitude $K_{i}$ (see Sec.\ref{sec:sampling}) as an additional data point to the 8 data points from the four image positions.
+In terms of free parameters $k,$ we have the free lens galaxy model parameters, plus two for the source position.
+Because we calculate the flux limit that is specific for each model class and which we use to select candidate models, we count the source intensity as an additional free parameter and the image amplitude $K_{i}$ (see Sect.\ref{sec:sampling}) as an additional data point to the eight data points from the four image positions.
 Additionally, we count the Gaussian priors as both free parameter and data point.
-In Tab.~\ref{tab:BIC} we present the BIC values and relative probabilities of our six candidate models.
+Table~\ref{tab:BIC} lists the BIC values and relative probabilities of our six candidate models.

 The most likely model class is PL1 + PL2+ rNIS, which is slightly favored over the model class PL1 + cPL2 + $\gamma_{\rm ext}$, which has a relative probability of 94\%.
-Although cPL1 + cPL2 + $\gamma_{\rm ext}$ has a lower $\chi^2_{\rm im}$ and a similar fraction of candidates compared to PL1 + cPL2 + $\gamma_{\rm ext}$, the latter is simpler in terms of model complexity (with a fewer number of free parameters) and is thus favored by the BIC.
+Although cPL1 + cPL2 + $\gamma_{\rm ext}$ has a lower $\chi^2_{\rm im}$ and a similar fraction of candidates compared to PL1 + cPL2 + $\gamma_{\rm ext}$, the latter is simpler in terms of model complexity (and has fewer free parameters) and is therefore favored by the BIC.
+In addition to this model ranking based on Bayesian statistics, we checked the physical properties, such as the mass-to-light ratios of the lens galaxies and the mass of the mass clumps in the PL1 + PL2+ rNIS model class in the following two subsections in order to show which models are physically reasonable.